 More Information About Illicium

-The genus Illicium contains just over 40 species of shrubs and trees some of which have licorice-scented foliage.
-While fruits of one species, Illicium verum, are known as star anise and are used in cooking, fruits of other Illicium species are toxic.
+The genus Illicium (Anise Shrub) contains just over 40 species of shrubs and trees some of which have licorice-scented foliage.
+While fruits of one species, Illicium verum, are known as star anise and are used in cooking, fruits of other illicium species are toxic.

-Several Illicium species (I. parviflorum, I. floridanum, I anisatum, I henryi) are hardy in the Southeast US.
-These ornamental Illicium are evergreen shrubs or small trees with thick, shiny, leathery leaves that smell like licorice when crushed.
-Illicium floridanum also features small but attractve red flowers.
-Illicium species prefer partial sun, aren't picky about soil types and are very drought tolerant once established.
+Several Illicium species (I. parviflorum, I. floridanum, I anisatum, I. henryi) are hardy in the Southeast US.
+These ornamental illicium are evergreen shrubs or small trees with thick, shiny, leathery leaves that smell like licorice when crushed.
+Illicium floridanum also features small but attractive red flowers.
+Anise shrubs prefer partial sun, aren't picky about soil types, and are very drought tolerant once established.
 We have selected some special foliage types to offer.
-When you are ready to buy illicium for your garden, check out our online offering of illicium for sale.